karma-runner/karma-sauce-launcher/README.md

 }
 ```

 Options to send to Sauce Connect.

-Check [here](https://github.com/bermi/sauce-connect-launcher#advanced-usage) for all available options.
+Check [here](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+Command-Line+Quick+Reference+Guide) for all available options.
+All parameters have to be applied camel cased instead of with hyphens.

 ### build
 Type: `String`